-Complaints, issues and incidents regarding food safety issues are received daily by the Incidents Team through a number of routes (see diagram below).
+Complaints, issues and incidents regarding food safety issues are received daily by the Incidents Team through a number of routes.

-With regard to establishments approved by the FSA (under the remit of Field Operations) the majority of complaints, issues and incidents are received via Corporate Support Unit (CSU).
+In regard to establishments approved by the FSA (under the remit of Field Operations) the majority of complaints, issues and incidents are received via Corporate Support Unit (CSU).